eclipse-velocitas/velocitas-docs/README.md

 The Velocitas Documentation Site is not automatically updated when something is merged to main.
 Instead a Velocitas committer needs to manually run the `Publish Documentation` workflow.
 That results in that the `docs` branch is updated and triggers the `pages-build-deployment` workflow that publishes the new version to the Velocitas Documentation Site.

+### Release Testing

+Before deploying the official documentation by triggering the `Publish Documentation` workflow the following actions must be performed:

+* Run the hugo server on localhost and verify that appearance is similar to the [currently deployed official version](https://eclipse.dev/velocitas/) and that links are working as expected.
+* Upload the new `main` to a fork that you control with GitHub Pages enabled and verify that you can run the `Publish Documentation` workflow and that the results is published to your pages.
+Use a GitHub Pages configuration where the `docs` branch is used and where the result will be available at
+  `https://<your userid or organization>.github.io/velocitas-docs/`.
+* After triggering `Publish Documentation` workflow on the official `velocitas-docs`repository verify that results looks like expected.

 ## Theme Upgrade